 Unfortunately, this particular Schwalbe One is overweight by quite a bit: 243 grams versus a claimed weight of 225 grams.
-This means there is more material and rolling resistance will be higher as a result.
+This means there is more material and rolling resistance will be a bit higher.
 The measured width is 27 mm.
 Height is 24 mm.

 Rolling Resistance Test Results

 At an air pressure of 120 psi, rolling resistance is 12.3 Watts.
-At 100 psi, it sets a new record in the rolling resistance test, beating the Continental Grand Prix 4000S II by 0.1 Watts.
+At 100 psi, it comes in as a very fast tire beating the Continental Grand Prix 4000S II by 0.1 Watts.
 Unfortunately, it can't keep up this strong performance.
 At air pressures of 80 and 60 psi, rolling resistance is 14.0 Watts and 16.6 Watts respectively.
-This is 0.3 and 1.1 Watts higher when compared to the GP4000S.
+This is 0.3 and 1.1 Watts higher when compared to the GP4000S II.

 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||4|